cloudflare/cloudflare-docs/products/access/src/content/ssh/short-live-cert-server.md

 #### 3. Ensure Unix Usernames Match User SSO Identities
 Cloudflare Access will take the identity from a token and, using short-lived certificates, authorize the user on the target infrastructure.
 Access matches based on the identity that precedes an email domain.

-For example, if the user's identity in your Okta or GSuite provider is "jdoe@example.com" then Access will look to match that identity to the Unix user "jdoe".
+For example, if the user's identity in your Okta or Google Workspace provider is "jdoe@example.com" then Access will look to match that identity to the Unix user "jdoe".

 For testing purposes, you can run the following command to generate a Unix user on the machine: